Students in the 2023-2024 cohort of the Foreign Trained Lawyers Program

 • The FTLP is an approved program of study for student loans from the Government of Alberta.
 If you are from a Canadian province or territory other than Alberta, you can apply to receive government student loan assistance by applying through your home province or territory.

-• Our FTLP students are part of a vibrant, inclusive and supportive community and have access to Faculty of Law facilities, including the Bennett Jones Law Library and the law student lounge.
+• Our FTLP students are part of a vibrant, inclusive and supportive community and have access to Faculty of Law facilities, including the Bennett Jones Law Library.

 • Upon graduation at the University of Calgary’s convocation ceremony, our FTLP students become part of the alumni of Canada’s most innovative law school.